dd32/td-gh-ex/README.txt

     2.9   (2014.3.29)  - translation : afrikaans.
     2.10  (2014.4.3)   - translation : ukraine.
     2.11  (2014.5.20)  - added : the ability to add year in to the red data ribbons.
-    2.12  (2014.6.18)  - added : the ability to diasable the block about author.
+    2.12  (2014.6.18)  - added : the ability to disable the block about author.
                          fixed : many more minor fixes and changes.
-    2.13  (2014.6.24)  - fixed : the fon image optimized for web.
+    2.13  (2014.6.24)  - fixed : the background image optimised for web.
-                         fixed : optimized images with text.
+                         fixed : optimised images with text.
                          fixed : many more minor fixes and changes.
     2.14  (2014.7.28)  - fixed : footer sticking to the bottom of the site.
                          fixed : footer modifications.